 In order for your work to be meaningful, it needs to challenge you, even keep you up late at night sometimes (but not all the time).

 Of course, you don’t want it to be all pain and frustration.
 Work would become unbearable if nothing was achieved.
 Yet so much of the joy of success is not just from finally reaching the summit, but from being able to look back down the mountain and see how far you’ve come.

 Ideas for more complexity at work

-- Be the best at what you do: I’m very competitive, and I look at goal setting as a challenge—a chance to set the bar high for myself.
-Whether this means closing the most sales in your department or ushering through the most cars at your toll booth, motivate yourself to achieve at a high level and you’ll experience the benefits.
-I’ve found that when I have to stretch in order to achieve a goal, I enjoy the work much more than if I were to be arbitrarily floating around without an exact target.
+- Be the best at what you do: I’m very competitive and view goal setting as a challenge—a chance to set the bar high for myself.
+Whether this means closing the most sales in your department or ushering through the most cars at your toll booth, motivate yourself to achieve at a high level, and you’ll experience the benefits.
+I’ve found that when I have to stretch to achieve a goal, I enjoy the work much more than if I were to be arbitrarily floating around without an exact target.
 Set ambitious goals and map your process to achieving them.

 3. Direct connection between effort and reward

 We all need some sort of tangible reward for our efforts—the positive feeling and satisfaction or compensation that comes from creating a valuable product or service.

 When you pour countless hours into your work and know that as a result of your efforts, you will be able to afford a comfortable home, achieve the respect of your peers, or find a path to your desired lifestyle, you have an even greater incentive to keep working.